-Total tax liability for the quarter
+Total tax liability for quarter

-Note that your total tax liability for the guarter must equal your total taxes shown on line 8.
+Note that your total tax liability for the quarter must equal your total taxes shown on line 8.
+If it does not, your tax deposits and payments may not be counted as timely.

 You are a monthly schedule depositor for the calendar year if the amount of your Form 941-SS taxes reported for the lookback period is \$50,000 or less.
 The lookback period is the four consecutive quarters ending on June 30 of the prior year.
-For 2005, the lookback period begins July 1, 2003, and ends June 30, 2004.
+For 2007, the lookback period begins July 1, 2005, and ends June 30, 2006.
 For details on the deposit rules, see section 8 of Pub.
 80 (Circular SS).

 This is a summary of your monthly tax liability, not a summary of deposits you made.
-If you do not CAUTION properly report your liabilities when required or if you are a semiweekly schedule depositor and report your liabilities on line 15 instead of on Schedule B (Form 941), you may be assessed an "averaged" failure-to-deposit (FTD) penalty.
+If you do not properly report your liabilities when required or if you are a semiweekly schedule depositor and report your liabilities on line 15 instead of on Schedule B (Form 941) you may be assessed an "averaged" failure-to-deposit (FTD) penalty.
 See Deposit Penalties in section 8 of Pub.
 80 (Circular SS) for more information.

-• If you reported more than \$50,000 of taxes for the lookback period, you are a semiweekly schedule depositor.
+• If you reported more than \$50,000 of taxes for the lookback period (see above), you are a semiweekly schedule depositor.
 Check the appropriate box on line 15.